 - Href for an element from type a

-- What it means is, we will prefer to have a selector with id if it is available.
+- A selector with id if it is available.

-- In case you are aware of any other attributes on an element that can be unique, it is possible to add them to our SDK settings (Settings > SDK Settings > DOM Elements) so our selector detector will use them as well.
+- Unique elements of attributes that can be added to the SDK settings (Administration > SDK Settings > DOM Elements) so that the selector detector uses the elements.

 Yes, it works.

 Yes, using Custom Events.
-You'd need a developer to help you with this, it is that 3rd option of tracking mentioned in the following:
+You need a developer to help you with this, it is the third option of tracking mentioned in the following:

 - Tag UI element: clicks, buttons, etc

 - Custom Events for tracking specific flows: For more information, refer to the Custom Event API article from the Additional Resources section.

 - Are radio buttons trackable?